ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving a 2.05 (Content) KDC Authentication Credential Response, the requesting Client retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter.
 Then, it proceeds as defined in {{Section 4.5.1.1 of RFC9594}}, with the difference that it verifies the PoP evidence included in 'kdc_cred_verify' field by verifying a signature and using the PoP input defined above (REQ21)

-Note that a signature verifier would not receive a successful response from the Group Manager, in case GROUPNAME denotes a pairwise-only group (see {{kdc-cred-fetch}}).
+Note that a signature verifier would not receive a successful response from the Group Manager, if GROUPNAME denotes a pairwise-only group (see {{kdc-cred-fetch}}).

 {{fig-gm-pub-key-signature-verifier-req-resp}} gives an overview of the exchange described above,  while {{fig-gm-pub-key-signature-verifier-resp-ex}} shows an example of Signature Verification Data Request-Response.